rachmalifia/rachmalifia/README.md

 ### Hi there 👋

+My name is **Rachma Alifia**, and I am currently studying at Universitas Pendidikan Indonesia, majoring in Computer Science Education

 <!--
 **rachmalifia/rachmalifia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.